jrudydev/slack-match-bot/README.md

 Example:
 ```
-@matchbot help win
+@matchbot help start
 ```

-Description: Use this command to pull up more information about how to use MatchBot.
+Description: Pull up more information about how to use MatchBot.

 ---
-### start
+### start (Admin Only)
 Options: None

 Example: